polistern/pboted_docs/docs/docs/user-guide/usage.md

 # Usage

 You may need the utilities from the [pboted-tools](https://github.com/polistern/pboted-tools/) repository to work with **pboted**.
-In the future, their list will grow.
+In the near future, this functionality will be implemented as a [CLI utility](https://github.com/polistern/pbotectl).
-There are plans to transfer all means for interaction into a separate [CLI utility](https://github.com/polistern/pbotectl).

-You can only continue to use your Java Bote identities if:
+You can only continue to use your `Email identities` from **Java Bote** if:

 - your address is created using the one of the follow algorithm (others are not supported yet):
     - `ECDH-256/ECDSA-256/AES-256/SHA-256`